The first day of our trip was an uneventful affair.

 Crossing the bridge through the colourful market stalls, we followed signs for the War Photo Museum which was held inside one of the gatehouses of the bridge.
 A small but hard-hitting exhibit which showed how much damage the city took during the war, and how much work there still is to do in rebuilding it.
 Also in the tower was a small café, Caffe Čardak, where we met a wonderful local man, Mustafa, who showed us what we had been told about Bosnian hospitality by taking us on an impromptu tour around Mostar.
 He told us fascinating stories about old Bosnia-Herzegovina, the war, and his own stories as he showed us an old, heavily damaged school building, cemetery and the crooked bridge before stopping at a delightful little restaurant ‘Gastronomica’ for more local food.
 We also spoke about his life both before, during and after the war, and how it had shaped the city and country that he loves.

-“What is Herzegovina?”
+“What or where is Herzegovina?”

 Herzegovina is the south-western region of Bosnia-Herzegovina.
 It has no visible border with the rest of Bosnia, and recognition of the area it covers is still disputed.
 Mostar is the largest city in Herzegovina which differs from the rest of Bosnia in that it has a warm, Mediterranean climate and is generally wealthier than the rest of the country.